 A DR plan has many elements.
-It encompasses software, hardware, power, networking equipment, connectivity, and testing.
+It encompasses backup and recovery software, hardware, power, networking equipment, connectivity, and testing.
 Consider the following:

 The ultimate goal of DR plans is to ensure business continuity, which means businesses are able to continue business operations despite unforeseen complications.
 That is why they are also called business continuity/disaster recovery (BCDR) solutions.
 In business, time is money.
 So any effort to keep business from slowing down is worthwhile.

 Enterprise Data Backup and Recovery

 Now that we know about disaster recovery, what exactly is data backup and recovery?
 On the one hand, data backup refers to saving data to a secondary location to guard against data leakage.
 It is a precautionary measure in the event of a data leakage incident.
 On the other hand, data recovery refers to the process of retrieving that lost information and restoring it to its former location.

 The processes of data backup and data recovery are intimately connected.
 You only backup data in hopes of being able to recover that data later.
 And you cannot recover data without having previously backed it up.

 Digital Backup technology has a longer history than you might expect.
 It goes back to the 1950s with the first tape reels, which stored data on magnetic tape.

 After tape reels, disk drives were introduced, which we still use today.
 Disk drives store information on rotating disks via magnetic, optical, electronic, or mechanical changes to the disk’s surface.